aiforged/docs/docs/documents/understanding-document-flows.md

     - Extract structured fields and tables; verify automatically and/or via HITL
     - Deliver outputs to downstream systems

+- LLM Classifier → Split document pack → Branch by Category → Specialized Extractors
+    - Submit the original combined PDF or TIFF when one input contains several logical business documents
+    - The classifier identifies document boundaries, categorizes each detected document, and returns separately assembled outputs
+    - This can separate repeated document types in the same pack, such as multiple invoices or payslips

 - Classifier → Branch by Category → Specialized Extractors
     - Route invoices, receipts, and statements to the best-fit extraction Service or model
     - Apply policy-driven verification per category

 - Pre-processors → Main extraction → Post-processors
-    - Utilities such as Digitizer, PDF Converter, or Image Splitter improve accuracy and speed
+    - Utilities such as Digitizer and PDF Converter improve accuracy and speed
     - Post-processors enrich, format, or export results

 !!! info